Written by Lucy Billington

 Living and working in another country allowed me to experience new cultures and beliefs, consequently, the greatest benefit of all was the brand-new sense of self I discovered over the two months.
 What made this experience even more unique was being able to develop this self-concept clarity with other like-minded young professionals.

-“Good or bad, diary entries are a good way of reflecting on ways to improve for the future or recognizing any achievements you might have forgotten.”
+“Good or bad, diary entries are a good way of reflecting on ways to improve for the future or recognising any achievements you might have forgotten.”

 For anyone thinking of working abroad for any given period, my advice is to fully embrace this incredible opportunity and realize how truly fortunate you are.
 If you want to grow, personally and professionally, while making global connections, then immersing yourself into a different culture, country and working environment will definitely allow for this.